 - Medicated Shampoos.
 Many vets will prescribe a medicated shampoo such as BioHex.
 This will involve shampooing a cat twice weekly.

 - Topical Creams.
 Creams containing Miconazole get rid of ringworm, if your cat doesn’t lick the cream off.
-Daktarin and Monistat are common prescription creams.
+Daktarin and Monistat are among the most common prescription creams.

 - Oral Drugs.
 Options include itraconazole, griseofulvin, terbinafine, and fluconazole.
 These take longer to work than topical treatments, but are effective.